JuliaGilmore/UVicScholaryProfiles/README.md

 ----
 There are many possible directions to continue to expand the project beyond the scope of the practicum.
 These include but are not limited to:

-* Initiate a pilot project for populating scholarly profiles in Wikidata using existing items created for UVic Faculties and Departments
+* Initiate a pilot project for populating scholarly profiles for UVic faculty members in Wikidata
+   * Connect Wikidata items created for UVic Faculties and Departments during this project

+* Increase presence of [Indigenous art at UVic](https://www.uvic.ca/services/indigenous/assets/docs/uvic-iace-indigenous-art-on-campus-brochure2.pdf) and representation of Indigenous artists and art forms in Wikidata

 * Increase visual representation of the University of Victoria in Wikidata by:
    * Adding digital objects from UVic Archives' [Historical Photograph Collection](https://archives.library.uvic.ca/hpc/index.php/) to Wikimedia Commons
    * Encouraging UVic faculty, staff, and students to upload photos of the campus to Wikimedia Commons
-* Increase presence of [Indigenous art at UVic](https://www.uvic.ca/services/indigenous/assets/docs/uvic-iace-indigenous-art-on-campus-brochure2.pdf) and Indigenous artists in Wikidata